axelhutt/RASCoPy/README.md

 	This function randomise multiple times (default : "count" = 100) the 3D points of "y".
 Then, for each randomisation, it computes the three complexity measures.
 	Finally, it plots the histogram of the complexity measures and plot the one before randomisation in red.
 This permits to see if the real complexity can be interpreted or if it is too close to the one of 	a random trajectory.
 	Moreover this functions permits to save the figure in a file.png.

+6- regularity_score(serie, visu=None):

+* Inputs : numpy array 1 dimension (serie), optional parameter : "visu" (if not None -> print the results)
+* Outputs : 3 floats (regularity,regu,moyetype)

+	This function gives a score of regularity to the serie to classify the patient diagnosis.
+Firstly, it calculates the mean of the standard deviation of the size of the same states ( = "moyetype").
+Example : 1,1,1,0,0,2,2,0,1,1,0,2,2,0,1,1,1,1,0,0.
+Here I have 3 words of "1's" and 2 words of "2's". len("1's") = 3,2 and 4, so the standard deviation is sqrt(2/3).
+Then, it calculates the lempel-ziv complexity ( = "regu") of the serie and the error on the alphabet size (should be 3 in a normal gait) : delta_alpabet_size = abs(real_alphabet_size - ideal_alphabet_size)/ideal_alphabet_size.
+Finally, it normalizes these measures and calculates the mean bewteen them and store it in "regularity".

 **************************************************************